googleapis/google-cloud-cpp/google/cloud/dialogflow_es/quickstart/README.md

-# HOWTO: using the Dialogflow API C++ client in your project
+# HOWTO: using the Dialogflow ES API C++ client in your project

 This directory contains small examples showing how to use the Dialogflow API C++ client library in your own project.
 These instructions assume that you have